assafshomer/social_verify/README.md

 }
 ```

-### `verify_domain_json($json)` will
+### `verify_domain_json($json)`
-* Fetch the certificate from the url
+* Fetches the SSL certificate from the url
-* Fetch the full certificate chain up to a CA
+* Fetches the full certificate chain up to a CA
-* Verify all certificates in the chain
+* Verifies all certificates in the chain
-* Check that the url in the site certificate matches with the url mentioned in the certificate
+* Checks that the url matches with the one mentioned in the certificate
-* returns an assoicative array with the following keys:
+* Returns an assoicative array with the following keys:
 ```
 {
  "company_name" => "Bank of America Corporation",